 The kidnapping of Charley Ross in Philadelphia, PA, happened in 1874, the year Nelson Miller was born.
 Charley Ross was never found.
 The brother who was kidnapped with him but released, Walter Ross, dismissed Gustave Blair’s claim as another attempt to extort money from the family and did not attend the trial or challenge the claim.
 When he died in 1943, Nelson was buried in Phoenix, Arizona under the headstone “Charles B Ross.”
 In 2011, descendants of Rinear and Ann Miller commissioned a Y-DNA study and determined a 99.99903% probability Nelson Miller was in fact a Miller.
 He could not have been Charley Ross.

-I would not have learned the truth about Nelson Miller without the inspiration, encouragement, and challenge of my nephew, Larry Miller, of Baxter, IA.
+I would not have learned the truth about Nelson Miller without the inspiration, encouragement, and challenge of my nephew, Larry Miller, of Grimes, IA.
 He is now the keeper of “The Black Satchel” a collection of family documents that have been passed down through four generations of Millers.

 Among them is a confession of murder, sworn affidavits about what happened to Charley Ross, and the beginning of a book by one of the Millers.
 We collaborated for fifteen years researching and sleuthing Gustave Blair’s claim that he was Charley Ross, hidden all along by one of his kidnappers in the home of our family and raised as Nelson Miller.
 Larry nudged us forward to verify our findings with DNA analysis.
 Our research reported here corrects the judgement of a Maricopa County, AZ, jury in 1939 that declared Charley Ross was found.
 He was not.